johnpapa/vscode-peacock/docs/guide/README.md

 ## Migration

-Migration notes between versions will be documented here.
+Migration notes between versions are documented here.

+> Note: If at any time Peacock is writing colors unexpectedly, it may be due to a migration (see migration notes below).
+However, as always, you can run the command `Peacock: Reset Workspace Colors` and all color settings will be removed from the `.vscode/settings.json` file.

 ### To Version 3+